yWorks/yfiles-for-html-demos/demos/tutorial-style-implementation-port/04-conditional-coloring/README.md

 Remove or create edges to observe how the color of the port changes dynamically.
 The nodes in the corners have the color defined in the tag and therefore do not change dynamically.

-The color also has to be considered in `updateVisual`.
+The color also has to be considered in [updateVisual](https://docs.yworks.com/yfileshtml/api/PortStyleBase#updateVisual).
 We add the color in the cache and update the `fill` property if the color has changed.

 ```
 // get the graph from the render context